Your Child can now suck the thumbs, and you might experience more swelling and possible problems with your gums.

-The placenta: From about this week onwards, #baby will weigh more than the placenta, which, until now, was heavier than your baby.
+The placenta: From about this week onwards, Your Child will weigh more than the placenta, which, until now, was heavier than your baby.

 Sucking reflex: The sucking reflex is also developing, enabling your baby to suck the thumbs.
 On ultrasound images, you might be lucky to see that from this week onwards.

-The lanugo: #baby is completely covered with a fine, downy hair called lanugo.
+The lanugo: Your Child is completely covered with a fine, downy hair called lanugo.
 The lanugo helps hold the vernix caseosa on the skin and usually disappears before birth.

 The protecting coat: The skin is still being coated with vernix caseosa — the protective substance that covers the skin up until birth.